rocco/rocco.github.io/_source/index.md

 **My professional aim is to stay on top of recent web technology and educate my clients about it.**

-You are a running a startup, IT-department or a similar software development company?
+You are running a startup, IT-department or a similar software development company?
+Front end developers in your digital agency are in need of a know-how update?

 **I can help your team improve**

 - their technology and tool selection
 - their JavaScript development workflow
-- their skills using developer tools
+- their skills using development tools
-- and get their projects done
+- in getting their projects done

 **Ask me about**